westonea252/KillerHomeLab/Network-Security-Group-NSG-Flow/README.md

 - WindowsServerLicenseType.
 Choose Windows Server License Type (Example:  Windows_Server or None)
 - Naming Convention.
 Enter a name that will be used as a naming prefix for (Servers, VNets, etc) you are using.
 - Vnet1ID.
 Enter first 2 octets of your desired Address Space for Virtual Network 1 (Example:  10.1)
+- WEBOSVersion.
+Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) for Web Server OS Version
-- SRV1OSVersion.
-Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) for Server OS Version
+- ToolsOSVersion.
+Select 2016-Datacenter (Windows 2016) or 2019-Datacenter (Windows 2019) for Tools Server OS Version
-- SRV1VMSize.
-Enter a Valid VM Size based on which Region the VM is deployed.
+- WEBVMSize.
+Enter a Valid VM Size based on which Region the Web Server is deployed.
+- TOOLSVMSize.
+Enter a Valid VM Size based on which Region the Tools Server deployed.
+- UniqueID.
+Enter a valid identifier for your Log Analytics Workspace.